Sentara Health: History

 Norfolk General and Sarah Leigh Hospital formed the foundation of Sentara Health in 1972.
-Indeed, that year, Norfolk General Hospital and Leigh Memorial Hospital merged to form a joint corporation called Medical Center Hospitals.
+Indeed, in that year, Norfolk General Hospital and Leigh Memorial Hospital merged to form a joint corporation called Medical Center Hospitals.
 One of the first projects undertaken by the merged entity was the construction of a new Leigh Memorial Hospital.
 The 250-bed hospital was completed in 1977, relocating from its original home in the Ghent neighborhood to its present location on Kempsville Road.
 In 1981, Elizabeth Carr, the nation's first baby born using the in vitro fertilization procedure, was delivered at Norfolk General Hospital.

 On February 25, 1982, the organization deployed its Nightingale air ambulance for the first time.
 It was the first hospital-based air ambulance in the state of Virginia.
 It has successfully completed over 20,000 missions from Sentara Norfolk General Hospital as of 2017.
 In 1983, the organization's name was changed from Medical Center Hospitals to Alliance Health System.
 In 1984, it began offering the Optima Health Plan HMO.
 In 1987, the corporation adopted the name "Sentara Health System" (later "Sentara Health").
 The names of its properties were also rebranded, including the two main hospitals, and multiple medical care facilities.

 Emergency responders from the McDonald Army Health Center Installation Support Team and Sentara Norfolk General Hospital (Nightingale) during a transport exercise in 2015.

 In 1988, Hampton General Hospital joined the system.
 The following year, doctors at Sentara Norfolk General Hospital performed the region's first successful heart transplant.
 In 1991, Sentara purchased the Humana Bayside Hospital in Virginia Beach, renaming it Sentara Bayside Hospital.
 In 1996, Sentara and the Williamsburg Community Hospital entered into a formal partnership which saw Sentara taking a 49% equity stake in the hospital.
 Sentara eventually took over full ownership of the hospital in 2002, and it later adopted the name, Sentara Williamsburg Regional Medical Center.